legoduded/palworld-worldoptions/README.md

 - Copy WorldOption.sav to your save directory with LevelMeta.sav and Level.sav
 - Start your server and check your settings

+WorldOption.sav created via the exe can be used for windows and/or linux dedicated servers
+\
+\
 Example:

 ![tutorial](/assets/example.gif)
 ## Using the Scripts
 The exe should work for most people.
-If you're running a dedicated linux server you can run the tool via the scripts\
+If you're running linux you can run the tool via the scripts\
 \
 Python 3.10 or later\
 Linux Users will also need to install uesave